IAmJonoBo/Prometheus/docs/offline-packaging-orchestrator.md

   timestamps, per-phase outcomes, and the config file that guided the run.
 - `[commands]` adds resilient shell execution by allowing configurable retry counts and a linear back-off between attempts.
+- GitHub Actions workflow (`.github/workflows/offline-packaging.yml`) refreshes
+  the wheelhouse weekly and on demand, uploading the artefacts so air-gapped environments can pick up the latest builds.

 ## Git automation